GHOST-UntraceableDigitalDissident/cold-root-identity/docs/SPEC.md

 • MUST NOT be modified in any way
 • Reuse yields identical keys

+### Epoch Label Format

+Epoch keys MUST be derived from a unique, deterministic label.
+The label MUST be a UTF8 string and MUST NOT repeat for the same root authority.
+Labels MAY be human readable or structured, but they MUST satisfy all of the following:
+- The label uniquely identifies a single epoch.
+- The label is stable under re derivation.
+- The label does not encode secret material.
+- The label is included verbatim in lineage events so that clients can reproduce and verify derivation.

+Common examples include sequential integers (“0”, “1”, “2”, …) or structured time based labels (“2025Q4”, “2026Q1”), but the specification only requires uniqueness and determinism.

+Implementations MUST treat reuse of a label for the same root authority as an error.

 ### 2.2 HKDF Parameters

 Derivation uses HKDF SHA256 with fixed parameters: